Fiction writers use Freytag’s Pyramid to ensure their stories have a clear dramatic structure and leave the readers completely satisfied.

-The Five Elements of Freytag's Pyramid
+Definition of Freytag's Pyramid

 In Freytag’s Technique of the Drama, Freytag divides plot into five parts:

-The plot is driven by a conflict—the protagonist is on a quest to achieve something.
+The entire plot is driven by a conflict—the protagonist is on a quest to achieve something.

 Element 1: Introduction

 The introduction is where the characters and the setting are first presented to us.

 Consider Cinderella, the Disney version.
 I’m willing to bet that you know the general storyline.

-Her loving father has died and the only friends she has are the little mice and birds who talk to her when none of the wicked family members are around.
+Her loving father has died and the only friends she has are the mice and birds who talk to her when none of the wicked family members are around.